xopxop/21sh/README.md

 # Welcome to 21shell 👋
-## Creating my own shell program from scratch.
+## Creating my own shell program from scratch
 > This project is the second hurdle in the sequence of three of shell projects of Hive(ecole42 Helsinki branch) to enlarge understanding of UNIX-like systems' basis.
 Written in C and developed based on bash-like shells pre-exist.